william-woodhead/simple-universal-react-redux/README.md

 - Sass

 ## Commands
-To clone:
-`git clone`
+Clone the repository

-To develop:
+To develop

 `npm run dev`

-To build for production:
+To build for production

 `npm run build`

-To run in production:
+To run in production

 `npm run start`

 MIT License